Donald A. Wollheim: Involvement in science fiction fandom

-Author
+Work as author

 Wollheim's first story, "The Man from Ariel", was published in the January 1934 issue of Wonder Stories when he was nineteen.

 He was not paid for the story, and when he learned that other authors had not been paid either, he said so in the Bulletin of the Terrestrial Fantascience Guild.
 Publisher Hugo Gernsback eventually settled with Wollheim and the other authors out of court for $75.
 However, when Wollheim submitted another story ("The Space Lens") under the pseudonym Millard Verne Gordon, he was once again cheated by Gernsback who published it in the September 1935 issue.
 His third known story was published in Fanciful Tales of Time and Space, Fall 1936, a fanzine that he edited himself.
 That year he also published and edited another short-lived fanzine, Phantagraph.

 Wollheim's stories were published regularly from 1940; at the same time he was becoming an important editor.
 In the 1950s and 60s he wrote chiefly novels.
 He usually used pseudonyms for works aimed at grownups, and wrote children's novels under his own name.
 Notable and popular were the eight "Mike Mars" books for children, which explored different facets of the NASA space program.
 Also well-received were the "Secret" books for young readers: The Secret of Saturn's Rings (1954), Secret of the Martian Moons (1955), and The Secret of the Ninth Planet (1959).
 As Martin Pearson he published the "Ajax Calkins" series, which became the basis for his novel Destiny's Orbit (1962).
 A sequel, Destination: Saturn was published in 1967 in collaboration with Lin Carter.
 The Universe Makers (1971) is a discussion of themes and philosophy in science fiction.

 One of Wollheim's short stories, "Mimic", was made into the film of the same name by director and co-writer Guillermo del Toro, released in 1997.

 His daughter Betsy declared: "In true editorial fashion, he was honest about the quality of his own writing.
 He felt it was fair to middling at best.
 He always knew that his great talent was as an editor."

-Editor and publisher
+Career as editor and publisher

 Robert Silverberg said that Wollheim was "one of the most significant figures in 20th century American science fiction publishing," adding, "A plausible case could be made that he was the most significant figure—responsible in large measure for the development of the science fiction paperback, the science fiction anthology, and the whole post-Tolkien boom in fantasy fiction."